janelia-flyem/DVIDSparkServices/README.md

 Compute Graph is limited by the throughput of databases behind DVID.
 If the DVID backend is not clustered, the accesses will be throttled and slow.
 The algorithm has linear complexity and should otherwise scale to very large datasets.

-Example configuration JSON (commens added for convenience but is not valid JSON)
+Example configuration JSON (comments added for convenience but is not valid JSON)

     {
         "dvid-server": "127.0.0.1:8000", # DVID server